nfacha/GuestViewer/README.md

 - Players with the `guestviewer.bypass` permission are automatically set to survival mode
 - Spectators can only move within 100 blocks of the player they're spectating
 - Permission-based free roaming near world spawn
+- Configurable welcome messages for both regular players and spectators
-- Configurable distance limitations and messages
+- Configurable join/leave broadcast messages for both regular players and spectators
 - Simple and lightweight

 ## Installation